Zelda II: The Adventure of Link: Contemporary reviews

+Retrospective and re-releases

+In 1992 Total! magazine awarded an 82% rating, due in great part to mediocre sub-scores for music and graphics.
+A 1993 review in Dragon by Sandy Petersen, gave 3 out of 5 stars.

+Nintendo Power said that the game was "an entertaining and natural step in the franchise's evolution", In Play magazine praised the unique gameplay, describing it as combination of unique elements that creates an action-RPG experience unlike any other.

 In 1997, Electronic Gaming Monthly listed Zelda II as number 72 on its "100 Best Games of All Time", saying that while the other three extant games in the series were better (The Legend of Zelda, A Link to the Past, and Link's Awakening all placed within the top 30), it was still a masterpiece, featuring outstanding gameplay and a much larger quest than its predecessor.
 Zelda II was rated the 110th best game made on a Nintendo system in Nintendo Power's Top 200 Games list.
 In August 2008, Nintendo Power listed it as the 12th best Nintendo Entertainment System video game, describing it as a radical and refreshing departure from its predecessor.

-Re-releases

 IGN said that the game is a "recommended and playable adventure" but also noted that players should not expect the same gameplay from the classic Zelda titles.
 1UP.com praised the game's length, saying that the players can find plenty to keep them busy for some time.
-Kotaku enjoyed the darker spin on the original Zelda, stating that the more detailed graphics and bigger sprites made the enemies to appear more menacing and hostile, also noting that evolved combat system makes enemies to defend themselves, withdraw, or strike strategically, using the environment to their advantage.
+Kotaku enjoyed the darker spin on the original Zelda, stating that the more detailed graphics and bigger sprites made enemies appear more menacing and hostile; they also noted that an evolved combat system makes enemies able to defend themselves, withdraw, or strike strategically, using the environment to their advantage.
 The game also received some criticism.
 In a 2007 retrospective, GameSpot said that while the game is "decent enough to make it worth the $5 price [on the Wii's Virtual Console]", it features "questionable design decision[s]" and can get confusing if players don't have the help of walkthroughs.
-The GBA version of the game has an aggregated score of 73 on Metacritic, which is the lowest score of the Zelda series.
+The GBA version of the game has an aggregated score of 73 on Metacritic.